The internet has given you an audience of millions. Most of them don’t want your service, so how do you find the people who do?

-6. What’s your client’s avatar – what else do they have in common with other potential clients?
+What else do they have in common with other potential members?

 For example, if Mary started working out to lose weight, why not publish a free Weight Loss Guide on your site, and promote it to Mary’s friends through your social media channels?

 With each step of the affinity marketing process, it’s very important to create a clear path to action and a deadline.
 The best help you can give your members is clarity.
 Our Mentoring program at Two-Brain Business provides this type of clarity with one-on-one guidance, a clear path to execution, and accountability to make sure the work gets done.

 Looking for additional marketing tips?
 Get your copy of our free 10-Step Marketing Guide for Affiliate Gyms.

 Guest Post by Chris Cooper, Founder of Two-Brain Business and gym owner